DaFrenchFrog/FigSpacer/README.md

 # Figsvelte

-A boilerplate for creating Figma plugins using Svelte.
+This plugin uses FigSvelte, a boilerplate for creating Figma plugins using Svelte.

 This starter project has everything you need to start developing a Figma plugin usign Svelte.
 Your JS, CSS, SVG and image assets can be bundled on build.
 The package will take care of compiling your typescript + app on save during development, and also minify on build.